-1. PURPOSE OF PEO GUIDELINES
+PURPOSE OF PEO GUIDELINES

 Professional Engineers Ontario (PEO) produces guidelines to educate Licensed Engineering Practitioners (LEPs) and the public on best practices.
-For more information on PEO's guideline and development process, including PEO's standard form for proposing revisions to guidelines, please see the "Guideline Development and Maintenance Processes" document available at: https://www.peo.on.ca/sites/default/files/2020-03/guideline-dev-maintenance-process.pdf
+For more information on PEO's guideline and development process, including PEO's standard form for proposing revisions to guidelines, please see the guideline Development and Maintenance Processes.